This comprehensive list will make you consider nearshore software development if you are not already doing it.

 If you get a glimpse at the English Proficiency Index (EPI), Costa Ricans rank as moderate speakers.
 However, the impression is much better when you get there.

-As an example, during 2015, a test was conducted by Idioma Internacional on 10,444 Costa Ricans.
-The Business English Level Test, or BELT© was aligned to the European Framework of Reference for Languages (CEFR) terminology.
-There are six total levels ranging from beginner to advanced (A1, A2, B1, B2, C1, C2).
+As an example, already since 2015, a test was conducted by Idioma Internacional on 10,444 Costa Ricans.
+The Business English Level Test, or BELT©, was aligned with the European Framework of Reference for Languages (CEFR) terminology.
+Six levels range from beginner to advanced (A1, A2, B1, B2, C1, C2).
 The results yielded that every 7 out of 10 subjects rank from high intermediate (B2) to low advanced (C1), which is around the top-notch of moderate English speakers.

-But how does Costa Rica compare to other countries in terms of English fluency?
+But how does Costa Rica compare to other countries regarding English fluency?
 Well, the EPI shows that Costa Rica’s level is better than those of other nearshore destinations like the following: